Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 If you're using Google Analytics with a cookie banner: your US data transfers are covered by the DPF (for now), but you need valid cookie consent under ekomloven § 3-15.
 That means equal-prominence accept and reject buttons, no pre-loaded cookies, granular purpose selection, and easy withdrawal.
 Datatilsynet's April 2025 guidance is explicit.
 The June 2025 tracking pixel action shows they're enforcing it.

 Norway pioneered global connectivity in 1973 and enacted one of the world's first privacy laws five years later.
 Its citizens have near-universal internet access, 4.6 million BankID enrollments, and deep skepticism toward how private companies handle their data.
-Cookie-based analytics show you the visitors who didn't think about the banner.
-The ones who did are invisible.
+When 86% of Norwegian cookie banners are non-compliant, the data you're collecting may not even be legal.
+The data you're missing is definitely real.

 Frequently asked questions